danidee10/danidee10.github.io/_posts/django/2018-01-03-realtime-django-2.markdown

 pip install djoser
 {% endhighlight %}

-Basically, djoser is an authentication that add's more functionality to django-rest-framework's inbuilt authentication system

-It provides us with url endpoints for user registration, token creation, user management etc.
+Djoser is a REST Implementation of Django's inbuilt authentication system.
+So instead of forms and views that return html, it provides us with REST endpoints for user registration, token creation, user management etc.

 ### Configuring djoser